 The number of single rooms for women is limited.
 No single rooms are available for men.
 All rooms are furnished with beds, dressers, desks, closets, and bookcases for the intended number of occupants.
 Students must supply their own linens, blankets, pillows, and other accessories.

 During spring, summer, and winter break periods, single students must make a reservation at an additional cost to stay on-campus.
 Students planning to stay in campus housing during the winter break must be returning to on-campus for the following semester.
 This information is not applicable to Jenkins Hall residents; the Residence Life office will provide more information to these residents via email.
-Students who stay on-campus over spring, summer, or winter break may be eligible to have their room partially paid for by an Institute department that employs them, if approved.
+Students who stay on-campus over spring, summer, or winter break may be eligible to have their room partially paid for by a Moody department that employs them, if approved.